hexdocom/lemonai/README.md

 #### Why do we need a General AI Agent Editor?

-When you use an Agent to creating a research report, Vibe coding, or generating a data analysis chart, the results often are not perfect.
+When you use an Agent to create a research report, Vibe coding, or generating a data analysis chart, the results often are not perfect.
 And when you try to fix one part, the rest may get messed up .
 What we really need is seamless collaboration between humans and AI.
 Lemon AI Editor empowers you to refine all this results as many times as needed ,until you’re completely satisfied.
 You can Edit it Over and over and over again.

 #### function and characteristic